AGSweeney/EthernetIP-Scale/README.md

 3. Verify firmware binary is for correct ESP32-P4 variant
 4. Check serial logs for OTA error messages

+### LLDP Not Working

+1. Verify LLDP is enabled in `opener_user_conf.h` (`OPENER_LLDP_ENABLED` must be 1)
+2. Check that Ethernet link is up (LLDP only works on active Ethernet links)
+3. Verify LLDP multicast MAC filter was added (check serial logs for "LLDP multicast address added to MAC filter")
+4. Use Wireshark to verify LLDP frames are being transmitted (EtherType 0x88CC, destination 01:80:c2:00:00:0e)
+5. Check LLDP Management Object Attribute 1 (`lldp_enable_array`) to ensure LLDP is enabled for the Ethernet link
+6. Verify neighbor devices are also sending LLDP frames
+7. Check LLDP Data Table Object instances to see discovered neighbors

 ## References

 - [OpENer Documentation](https://github.com/EIPStackGroup/OpENer)